British anti-invasion preparations of the Second World War: The threat recedes

-Churchill was at times personally pessimistic about Britain's chances for victory, telling Hastings Ismay on 12 June 1940 that "[y]ou and I will be dead in three months' time".
-In mid-1940, an invasion attempt could have occurred at any time, but some times were more likely than others: The high tide, the phase of the moon and, most of all, the weather were considerations.
+Churchill was, at times, pessimistic about Britain's chances for victory, telling Hastings Ismay on 12 June 1940 that "[y]ou and I will be dead in three months' time".
+In mid-1940, an invasion attempt could have occurred at any time, but some times were more likely than others: The high tide, the phase of the moon and most of all, the weather were considerations.
 The weather usually deteriorates significantly after September, but an October landing was not out of the question.
-On 3 October, General Brooke wrote in his diary: "Still no invasion!
+On 3 October, General Brooke wrote in his diary, "Still no invasion!
 I am beginning to think that the Germans may after all not attempt it.
 And yet!
-I have the horrid thought that he may still bring off some surprise on us."
+I have the horrid thought that he may still bring off some surprise on us".

-The Battle of Britain had been won, and on 12 October 1940, unknown to the British, Hitler rescheduled Sea Lion for early 1941.
+The Battle of Britain had been won and on 12 October 1940, unknown to the British, Hitler rescheduled Sea Lion for early 1941.
 By then, the state of Britain's defences had much improved, with many more trained and equipped men becoming available and field fortifications reaching a high state of readiness.
 With national confidence rising, Prime Minister Churchill was able to say: "We are waiting for the long promised invasion.
 So are the fishes ..."

-When Germany invaded the Soviet Union, on 22 June 1941, it came to be seen as unlikely that there would be any attempted landing as long as that conflict was undecided – from the British point of view at the time, the matter hung in the balance.
-In July 1941, construction of field fortifications was greatly reduced and concentration given to the possibility of a raid in force rather than a full-scale invasion.
+When Operation Barbarossa the German invasion of the Soviet Union, began on 22 June 1941, it came to be seen as unlikely that there would be any attempted landing as long as that conflict was undecided – from the British point of view, the matter hung in the balance.
+In July 1941, construction of field fortifications was greatly reduced and concentration given to the possibility of a raid in force rather than an invasion.

-On 7 December 1941, a Japanese carrier fleet launched a surprise air attack on the American fleet at Pearl Harbor; the United States entered the war on Britain's side.
-With America's Germany first strategic policy, resources flooded into the UK, effectively ending the danger of invasion after two years.

-In 1944, the British Army retained an "abnormally large force of over 100,000 men for defence of the United Kingdom and other contingencies which could have been used in Normandy" according to American historian Carlo d'Este.
+On 7 December 1941, a Japanese carrier fleet launched a surprise air attack on the American fleet at Pearl Harbor, leading to the United States entering the war on Britain's side.
+With America's Germany first strategy, resources flooded into Britain, ending the danger of invasion after two years.
+In 1944, the British Army retained an "abnormally large force of over 100,000 men for defence of the United Kingdom and other contingencies which could have been used in Normandy" claimed the American historian Carlo d'Este.